s116821/myPortfolio/README.md

 The following lists the basic dependencies will need to have in order to support this application (additional dependencies are accounted for in the following sections):
 * npm (Node Package Manager)
 * python
-    * For AWS EC2 instance run (Won't have to do if installation script mentioned later is used):
+    * For AWS EC2 instance run (won't have to do if installation script mentioned later is used):
         ```
         sudo yum install python3 -y
         sudo yum install python3-pip -y